Interpreting the brief

 The black and white shapes represent the unknown effect of losing doocots.
 The red ‘X’ is representative of the more computer-driven iconography of a missing image link, usually presented through an internet browser.

 This was created to represent the hostility felt when approaching landowners when attempting to gain access to their land to locate and photograph a piece of local history.
+In a number of cases, the landowner was not acting within the “right to roam” law and had created barriers to prevent access to the public which had formerly been there before.

 Do I consider these images as landscape?
 Yes, I do.
 These doocots represent a space which was by kings statute created on the land as a representation of the Lairds fealty to King James VI and the money and the power that they held over their tenants.
 These spaces have in fact become places, lending of their name to locations, such as dovecot farm, or dovecot lane, even where the doocot has been destroyed.
 These images represent the land as pieces of history, some of which have already been lost and some of which are inaccessible due to the fencing in of property by later landowners.